-Sustainability Lens
+Sustainability lens

 Sustainability in cloud architecture is not just about reducing costs or improving efficiency—it is about making conscious choices that benefit the environment.
 AWS provides a robust framework for achieving these goals, allowing organizations to leverage cloud computing in a way that supports their sustainability objectives.
 By implementing AWS's sustainability tools and best practices, companies can significantly lessen their environmental impact while still leveraging the scalability, flexibility, and reliability of cloud computing.